Industrial Facility Decommissioning

 Overview

-Industrial decommissioning involves shutting down, dismantling, and removing equipment and systems from a facility, often as part of planned site transition or redevelopment.
+Industrial decommissioning involves shutting down, dismantling, and removing equipment and systems from a facility, often as part of a planned site transition or in preparation for redevelopment.

-Work is carefully coordinated to manage complex site conditions and prepare the space for its next phase of use or redevelopment.
+Work is carefully coordinated to manage complex site conditions, regulatory considerations, and safety requirements while preparing the property for its next phase of use.

 Site Assessment & Planning

-Projects begin with a review of systems, structures, and materials.
+Decommissioning begins with a detailed review of systems, structures, and materials to understand overall site conditions and constraints.

 Assessment covers: